-Picturehouse Entertainment will be closely involved in the selection of projects and will take first refusal on UK distribution.
+Picturehouse Entertainment will be closely involved in the selection of projects.

 To apply, filmmakers must be residents of the UK but need not be British, and should have previously made a feature.
 A statement from the fund said it aims to “take a hands-off approach – empowering writers, directors and producers to tell their stories their way”.